SHACHAR KARIV

 Abstract.
 This paper describes the necessary tools, both methodological and

-decision-making under risk.
-Two distinctive features of the paper are the new
+under risk.
+Two distinctive features of the paper are the new experimental

-experimental technique, and the application of the tools of the theory of
+technique, and the application of the tools of the theory of consumer demand to

-consumer demand to individual decision-making in the laboratory.
-To characterize
+individual decision-making in the laboratory.
+To characterize an individual's

-an individual's decision-making under risk, it is necessary to generate many
+decision-making under risk, it is necessary to generate many observations per

-observations per subject over a wide range of choice sets.
-An innovative
+subject over a wide range of choice sets.
+An innovative graphical interface was

-graphical interface was developed for this purpose, where subjects see on a
+developed for this purpose, where subjects see on a computer screen a

-computer screen a geometrical representation of a portfolio choice problem.
+geometrical representation of a portfolio choice problem.
+Subjects choose

-Subjects choose portfolios through a simple point-and-click.
-This intuitive and
+portfolios through a simple point-and-click.
+This intuitive and user-friendly

-user-friendly interface allows for the quick and efficient elicitation of many
+interface allows for the quick and efficient elicitation of many decisions per

-decisions per subject under a wide range of choice scenarios.
-The experimental
+subject under a wide range of choice scenarios.
+The experimental platform and

-platform and analytical techniques that have been developed can also be applied
+analytical techniques that have been developed can also be applied to many

 -